Last updated 19 July 2021

 The main government website about coronavirus has a link to information about employment and financial support.
 This includes benefits, employment rights and self-employment.
 Things change regularly, so check for updates.

-If you are self-isolating due to the infection, you should be able to get sick pay.
+If you are self-isolating due to infection, you should be able to get sick pay.
 You can get an online self-isolation note from NHS 111 for your employer if they ask you for one.

-Questions about work and coronavirus (COVID-19)?
+Questions about work and Covid-19?